Changes to the Membership of the Faculty of Dental Surgery (MFDS) Exam

 It is mapped to the relevant learning outcomes of the DCT programme syllabus years two and three, representing a different standard to the current exam.
 This change allows candidates to demonstrate a higher level of competence at the point of progressing to specialty training.

-The first MFDS Part 1 exam in the new format will be held in Autumn 2026.
+The first MFDS Part 1 exam in the new format will be held on 28 October 2026 at assessment centres in Birmingham, Glasgow, London and Manchester.

-The first MFDS Part 2 exam in the new format will be in early 2027.
+The first MFDS Part 2 exam in the new format will be in March 2027 and the application window will open later this year.

-The final exam for MFDS Part 1 will be held on 20 October 2026.
+We are only holding one more legacy exam for MFDS Part 1 on 20 October 2026.

-The final exam for MFDS Part 2 will be held in March 2027.
+The legacy MFDS Part 2 exam will be held two more times in:

 To book the current MFDS exams with RCS England, visit Membership of the Faculty of Dental Surgery.
 Read below for more information about the final exam sittings.